Steubenville High School rape case: Crime

-In a photograph posted on Instagram by Steubenville High football player Cody Saltsman, the victim was shown looking unresponsive, being carried by two teenage boys by her wrists and ankles.
-Former Steubenville Student Michael Nodianos responded with a fictional monologue of the event, tweeting "Some people deserve to be peed on", which was retweeted later by several people, including Mays.
-In a 12-minute video later posted to YouTube, Nodianos and others talk about what they think is going to happen with Jane Doe, with Nodianos joking that "they raped her quicker than Mike Tyson raped that one girl" and "They peed on her.
+In a photograph posted on Instagram by Steubenville High football player Cody Saltsman, the victim was shown looking unresponsive, being carried by two by her wrists and ankles.
+A Steubenville graduate, who was then attending Ohio State University, Michael Nodianos, responded with a fictional monologue of the event, tweeting "Some people deserve to be peed on", which was retweeted later by several people, including Mays.

+In a 12-minute video later posted to YouTube, Nodianos and others talked about what they think is going to happen with Jane Doe, with Nodianos joking that "they raped her quicker than Mike Tyson raped that one girl" and "They peed on her.
 That's how you know she's dead, because someone pissed on her".
-Nodianos, a scholarship student at Ohio State at the time news of the rape broke, received numerous threats for his comments, as did his family in Steubenville, and subsequently dropped out of school.
 In one text, Mays described the victim as "like a dead body" and "deader than Caylee Anthony" and in another he told the victim that a photo of her lying naked in a basement had been taken by him.
 In a text message to a friend afterwards, he said "I shoulda raped her now that everybody thinks I did", but "she wasn't awake enough".

-On March 17, 2013, Trent Mays and Ma'lik Richmond were convicted of rape after the trial judge found they had used their fingers to digitally penetrate the victim's vagina and that it was impossible for the incapacitated girl to have given consent.
+In the days following the rape, Mays "seemed to try to orchestrate a cover-up," asking friends to lie for him, telling one, "Just say she came to your house and passed out'" and pleading with the victim not to press charges.

+In a text message to the victim, Mays "admitted to the girl that he had taken the picture, already circulated among other students, of her lying naked in a basement with what he told her was his semen on her body", but claimed their encounter was consensual and tried to convince her that he had taken care of her while she was drunk.
+In one text he told her "I’m going to get in trouble for something I should be getting thanked for taking care of you."
+In another exchange, she told Mays "It’s on YouTube.
+I’m not stupid.
+Stop texting me."

+Mays and Richmond were arrested August 22, about a week after the girl's parents had reported the incident to the police.